ooz/ggpy/README.md

 ```
 make
 ```
-* To update your `gg.py` "installation", run (your configuration will not be touched):
+* To update your `gg.py` "installation", run (your configuration will not be touched)
 ```
 make update
 ```

 ## Tests

-* Clone the whole repository:
+* Clone the whole repository
 ```
 git clone https://github.com/ooz/ggpy.git
 cd ggpy